ariloc/discord-ytmusic-rpc/README.md

 I'm **not related** to any of these apps, **nor promoting** them.
 I just use Automagic for other things, so it seemed convenient for me, and I thought it would also be nice making an alternative example in an app which is free, easier to download, and probably has a wider user base.

 Both flows for each of the apps are included in the *automation* folder.
+Remember to change inside the flows where it says *server_ip* with the IP address of the computer running the executable.
+You can see how to import them in the apps, but you should be able to click them from a file manager and let it suggest you open it automatically with the automation app which will then import it accordingly.

 As I spent more time in the Automagic one, it also tries to fix a bug I noticed in YouTube Music, where the album name informed by the app gets stuck on the one from a previous song, when a video is played from the queue.
 To achieve this, I only send the album name in the JSON request whenever the thumbnail of the playing media has a 1: 1 aspect ratio, which is the one typically for the album art of actual songs (not videos).
 The possibility of a video with a 1: 1 aspect ratio playing exists, but the possibility seems very slim to me, and this is the most reliable method I could get to work, in order to differentiate between songs and videos playing.
 You can modify the flow as you please, whether you prefer or not this fix.